All Episodes

 And we also learned the real conspiracy.

-Anyway, Obama apparently knew exactly what was going on, but didn't want to do a damn thing for one reason is because he didn't want to interfere with Hillary's inevitable win for the election.
+Anyway, Obama apparently knew exactly what was going on, but didn't want to do a damn thing for one reason, is because he didn't want to interfere with Hillary's inevitable win for the election.

-We got a ranking Democrat on the House Intel Committee, Adam Schiff, you know, he actually says the American people needed to know.
+You've got a ranking Democrat on the House Intel Committee, Adam Schiff, you know, he actually says the American people needed to know.

 I don't think it's enough to tell them after the election, but rather given the seriousness of this, the administration needed to call out Russia earlier.